Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Developers and operations engineers want the application packages to be self-describing.

-- Applications might not be developed using the Holoscan Application SDK or an SDK based on it, e.g., MONAI Deploy Application SDK.
+- Applications might not be developed using the Holoscan SDK or an SDK based on it, e.g., MONAI Deploy App SDK.

-- MONAI Application Package may not be created using the Holoscan Application SDK nor the MONAI Deploy Application SDK.
+- MONAI Application Package may not be created using the Holoscan SDK nor the MONAI Deploy App SDK.

 - Pre-existing, containerized applications must be "converted" into MONAI Application Packages.